Solved problem 4-16 for the k value for an unbraced frame.

 Our solved problem 4-16, from Prof. Alan Williams’s book, Structural Engineering Reference Manual.

-It is required to get the effective length factors for two columns, please refer to the next image, two columns are columns NOS 12 and 34.
+It is required to get the effective length factors for two columns.
+Please refer to the next image.
+The two columns are NOS 12 and 34.

-The sway-inhibited frame means Unbraced frame, Unstiffened frame, and sway frame shown consists of members with identical I/L values.
+The sway-inhibited frame means an Unbraced or Unstiffened frame, and the sway frame shown consists of members with identical I/L values.

-It is required to determine the effective length factor for two columns which a, he has not included any values for the length of girders or height of columns, we can consider that h and L are the same.
+It is required to determine the effective length factor for two columns that do not have any given girders or column heights; we can consider that h and L are the same.

 Solved problem 4-16 is required to determine the effective length factors for two columns of a frame.